gwenjo/mario-memory/README.md

 -   I removed the popup modal button for the instruction and turned it into an instruction message.
 This message will appear on your screen every time you reset the game.
 You can easily click away the message every time you want to start a (new) game.

--    my mentor told me my instruction message was too clear and it looked more like an error message.
-So I changed the message to a pink color.
+-    My mentor told me my instruction message was too clear and it looked more like an error message.
+So, I changed the message to a pink color.
 I chose pink because it goes well with gray.

 <img src="readme-documents/testing/instruction-popup.jpg" width="60%" height="60%">

 #### Lighthouse

-These are the percentages of the lighthouse response, they have been tested for both the desktop version and the mobile version.
+These are the percentages of the lighthouse response; they have been tested for both the desktop version and the mobile version.

 ##### Desktop
 <img src="readme-documents/lighthouse-desktop.jpg" width="50%" height="50%">